William Chase (entrepreneur)

-William Chase (born in Herefordshire, UK) is a British entrepreneur.
+William Chase is an English entrepreneur.
 He is the founder of the Tyrrells Potato Chips brand and Chase Distillery, Ltd. that produces Chase Vodka and Williams Gin and more recently Willy's Probiotic Live Foods that produces fermented foods and drinks.

 Early life

 Chase grew up on his family's farm, Tyrrells Court, near Dilwyn in Herefordshire.
 Having purchased the farm from his father at the age of 20 with a bank loan of £200,000, a poor potato harvest and high interest rates forced him to declare bankruptcy in 1992.
 He then re-established his business and began trading in potatoes to generate additional income.

 Tyrrells

 In 2002, Chase launched Tyrrells: a crisp brand made from potato varieties grown on his farm, including Lady Rosetta and Golden Wonder.
 Chase initially favoured upmarket outlets such as Fortnum & Mason, Selfridges and Harrods, and independent retailers over mass-market sellers, notably by forcing Tesco to cease stocking the product in 2006.
 Turnover reached £14 million by 2008, when he sold a majority stake in the firm to investment company Langholm Capital for £30 million.